-- Add the vanilla, erythritol and coconut oil, mix again until combined.
+- Add the coconut oil, erythritol and vanilla, and mix until combined.

-- Smooth the top flat with a small teaspoon.
-Place in the freezer for 20 mins until relatively hard on top.
+- Smooth the top with a small teaspoon.
+Place in the freezer for 20 minutes until relatively hard on top.

-- In a separate bowl, mix the top coconut oil with cocoa powder and erythritol.
-Pour this mixture over the semi-frozen base layer, and freeze for 4 hours.
+- For the top: In a separate bowl, mix the coconut oil with the erythritol and cocoa powder.
+Pour on top of the semi-frozen base layer, and freeze until completely set, about 4 hours.